andmikey/Wikiart-classification/README.md

 - Added two conv/dropout/relu layers.
 - Changed the size of the final Linear layer to 100 (this was necessary to complete my answer to part 3).

 I also fixed the bug in the original test.py code that caused the class indexes to be shuffled every time the dataset was reloaded (see "Class indexes" towards the bottom of this document).
-I think this probably had the biggest impact: without it, every time the test script was run, the class indexes changed at random, meaning even if the model *was* predicting classes correctly, they were not being matched to the right class index in the test data and therefore it was being evaluated as an incorrect prediction.
+I think this probably had the biggest impact: without it, every time the test script was run, the class indexes changed at random, meaning even if the model *was* predicting classes correctly, they were not being matched to the right class index in the test data and therefore it was being evaluated as an incorrect prediction. **I think this is probably why the in-class example did not 'learn' anything meaningful**.
 Note that without this fix, the test script returns a different accuracy every time it is rerun.
 With the fix, the accuracy is the same every time (as we would expect).

 With these changes the model achieved an accuracy of 0.115887850522995 i.e. 11%, so higher than the 5% requested.
 The training loss over time is below: